Proposing a new study abroad program

 Proposing international activities

-The College of Human Sciences International Committee solicits proposals for financial support of programs and activities that enrich the International dimension of Human Sciences.
-The committee awards grants for the Julia F. Anderson, Donna L. Cowan, Louise Rosenfeld International, and Pakistan Travel funds.
+The College of Human Sciences International Programs Committee calls for proposals twice each year for financial support of programs and activities that enrich the international dimension of Human Sciences.
 Requests are accepted from AESHM, HDFS, and FSHN departments, committees, faculty, extension field staff, students, and international Human Sciences professionals.

 The number and amount of the awards varies depending on the number of requests and the amount of money available for awards each year.